Security Assessment Overview

 3. On the dashboard, check for the highest level risks and then drill down to the latest assessements for the target databases where these risks occur.
 The details about these risk are explained in each assessment.

-4. When think you have taken the appropriate actions to mitigate risk levels in a target database, refresh the assessment and check the findings again to see if the risk levels have lowered as expected.
+5. Once you have taken the appropriate actions to address the identified risks in a target database, refresh the assessment and check the findings again to see if the risk levels have lowered as expected.
 If so, you may want to consider setting this assessment as the baseline.

 Prerequisites for Using Security Assessment